-Inevitably, your interviewer is likely to ask you about your prior knowledge or experience.
+Inevitably, your Recruiter is likely to ask you about your prior knowledge or experience.
 This can help them find out what skills you have.
 It’s important you prepare for these types of questions so you can demonstrate why you’re a great fit for the role.
-Here are some examples of ability-based Support Worker interview questions and answers:
+Here are some examples of ability based Support Worker interview questions and answers:

 You may or may not have experience in Support Work.
 Fortunately, you don’t need experience to apply as most Support Worker jobs come with training.
 Either way, make sure your answer focuses on the skills and experience you do have.
 This can be life experience if you don’t have any work experience.

 Sample answer: “I haven’t worked in this position or similar before however, throughout my life I have always cared for my older Brother who has a learning disability.
 I believe the skills I have learnt caring for him have shaped me to be able to excel in this position.
 It’s because of him and the fulfilling feeling of knowing I make his day better, has made me want to become a Support Worker and help other people like him.”